mustardamus/generator-grail/app/templates/README.md

 ### `gulp fonts`

 Copies fonts.
-This tasks copies the fonts of Font Awesome by default, but note that you need to run `yo grail:extend`, so the fonts are available.
+This tasks copies the fonts of Font Awesome included by Semantic-UI by default, but note that you need to run [`yo grail:extend`](../../extend/templates/README.md), so the files are available.

 ### `gulp stylus`